 Figure 1: An OpenFlow Configuration Point communicates with an operational context which is capable of supporting an OpenFlow Switch using the OpenFlow Configuration and Management Protocol (OF-CONFIG)

 The reader of this document is assumed to be familiar with the OpenFlow protocol and OpenFlow related concepts.
-Reading the OpenFlow whitepaper (2) and the OpenFlow Specification (1) is recommended prior to reading this document.
+Reading the OpenFlow whitepaper [2] and the OpenFlow Specification [1] is recommended prior to reading this document.

 It is strongly recommended that switches which implement OF-CONFIG make changes to the OpenFlow logical switch described in this document via OF-CONFIG and limit changes to the OpenFlow logical switch via other methods (e.g. command line interfaces and other legacy management protocols).
-Future versions may better support other methods of change with detailed notification to the OpenFlow Configuration Point via OF-CONFIG.
+Future versions may better support out-of-band changes with detailed notification to the OpenFlow Configuration Point via OF-CONFIG.

 Motivation